 - Flour Tortillas - The 6 to 7-inch fajita-sized tortillas fit well in a 13 x 9" baking dish.

 - Red Enchilada Sauce - Mild red sauce is my choice for an enchilada that is never too hot.
-When I don't make my mom's sauce, I use Old El Paso Red Enchilada Sauce.
+When I don't make my mom's homemade enchilada sauce, I use Old El Paso Red Enchilada Sauce (mild).
 I buy the red enchilada sauce in a larger can than I need.
 A value can costs only a few cents more than a 19-ounce can, and I can use the leftover sauce for other dishes, like a sauce for a cheese omelet or a topping for meatloaf.

 - Green Onions - Totally optional, green onions, are a quick and pretty green garnish that goes well with the enchiladas.